h4ndzdatm0ld/nautobot-ssot-vsphere/docs/FAQ.md

 ## I use vSphere, but I don't have any Clusters.
 I only have VM's under hosts.

 The plugin was built with vSphere environments that use Clusters within Datacenters.
-However, there is a way to change the default bevahiour to allow sync against vSphere environments that do not use Clusters.
+However, there is a way to change the default behavior to allow sync against vSphere environments that do not use Clusters.
 Changing `DEFAULT_USE_CLUSTERS` to False in the Nautobot -> `nautobot_ssot_vsphere` plugin config dictionary, as well as `ENFORCE_CLUSTER_GROUP_TOP_LEVEL` to False.
 This will sync VM's and their attributes only.

 > This is experimental.
 Also, the syncs may not behave as expected if these settings are changed once the sync has been completed with a different `Top Level` designation.

-The sync behaviour can be modified in several ways and the logic that enforces the diffsync `Top Level` lives in `adapters.shared.adapter_shared.py`
+The sync behavior can be modified in several ways and the logic that enforces the diffsync `Top Level` lives in `adapters.shared.adapter_shared.py`

 ```python
 if defaults.DEFAULT_USE_CLUSTERS: